Clairlea

-Clairlea is a neighbourhood in Toronto, Ontario, Canada.
-The neighbourhood is located in the western part of the district of Scarborough just east of Victoria Park Avenue.
-To the north, it is bounded by Eglinton Avenue and to the south by Taylor-Massey Creek and the railway tracks.
-The neighborhood is served by Warden station and the Don Valley Parkway.
-A large portion of Clairlea-Birchmount is taken up by shopping centres, the Eglinton Square Shopping Centre and other large retail developments along what was once Scarborough’s old Golden Mile of Industry on Eglinton Avenue.
+Clairlea is a neighbourhood in Toronto, Ontario, Canada that features well treed streets and detached homes with large backyards.
+The neighbourhood is located in east Toronto just east of Victoria Park Avenue.

+To the north, it is bounded by Eglinton Avenue and to the south by Taylor-Massey Creek.
+The neighborhood is well-served by transit including the TTC Warden Subway Station, Victoria Park Subway Station, the soon-to-be completed Eglinton Crosstown LRT, and the Don Valley Parkway.
+A large portion of Clairlea-Birchmount is taken up by parks and recreation trails, the Eglinton Square Shopping Centre and other large retail developments along Eglinton Avenue East.

+The residents of Clairlea enjoy the close proximity to Lake Ontario as Clairlea is situated 5 kilometers north of Silver Birch Beach (located in the Beaches neighbourhood).

+The neighbourhood is recently undergoing several changes including new condo developments and major infrastructure improvements.
+The re-development of Warden Subway Station, which began in November 2023, is a comprehensive urban revitalization plan that will breathe new life into the Warden and St. Clair Ave area.
+When complete, the station will be transformed into a “state-of-the-art transit hub” with new housing and new public spaces around Taylor Massey Creek.

 History

 In the 19th century the intersection of St. Clair and Victoria Park was home to a small village named Moffat's Corners, and the rest of the region was rural.
-Clairlea was one of the first parts of Scarborough to be developed as a Toronto suburb, being transformed in the early 1950s.
+Clairlea was one of the first parts of the former city of Scarborough to be developed as a Toronto suburb, being transformed in the early 1950s.
 A major employer and landmark is Providence Healthcare, established on St. Clair in 1962.
 Today, it consists of a hospital specializing in rehabilitation and complex continuing care, a nursing home called the Cardinal Ambrozic Houses of Providence, and Providence Community Centre, which offers clinics and support programs for seniors and caregivers.
-Today it is a middle income neighbourhood that features many affordable homes and mature streets.
+Today it is a middle to upper-middle income neighbourhood that features many family homes and mature streets.

 Demographics

-There is a large Filipino contingency in this neighbourhood, at least compared to the rest of the city (8%) and a correspondingly large number of residents who speak Tagalog.
-Filipino born individuals accounted for 2% of this census tract population in 2006, in 2011 Filipino born dwellers made up 9.9% of the total CT population.
-This is not surprising as in 2011, Philippines went from third most common Place of Birth in Canada to first most common (Census Canada, 2006, NHS, 2011).
-The second most notable demographic in Clairlea-Birchmount is the Bangladeshi community, which accounts for less than 10% of the total CT population.
-The neighbourhood is quite diverse from languages spoken to religions practiced which is typical in the city of Toronto.